-64. Although the capacity support in this IMCSP is primarily focused on national disaster management offices, it will also benefit counterpart ministries, especially ministries of agriculture, and regional institutions.
+64. Although the capacity support in this IMCSP is primarily focused on national disaster management offices, it will also benefit counterpart ministries, especially ministries of agriculture, regional institutions and cluster partners.
 Women and men will be equitably engaged in and benefit from the capacity strengthening.
+This strategy will also have the aim of contributing to the social inclusion and protection of the most vulnerable population groups, who are often the people most affected by natural disasters.